WinstonFassett/bolt-syncedstore-yjs-chat-svelte/Workspace.md

 No invites or security, but could still have the concept of people who have joined

-#### Additional Emoji Button

-when message has emoji, include with them an emoji-sized button to add more emoji.

 ### Delete confirmation on Messages

 Always confirm message Delete